divyadhimaan/system-design-playground/design-problems/rate-limiter/main.md

   - If the limit is reached, the request is rejected.
   - If the limit is not reached, the request is sent to API servers.
 Meanwhile, the system increments the counter and saves it back to Redis.

+---
+## Step 3: Design Deep Dive

+The [High Level Design](#design) does not answer the following questions:
+1. How are rate limiting rules created?
+Where are the rules stored?
+2. How to handle requests that are rejected due to rate limiting?

+### 1. Rate Limiting Rules

 ## Articles

 #### [How Amazon used Token Bucket for API Rate Limiting](https://aws.amazon.com/blogs/compute/amazon-api-gateway-helps-customers-throttle-api-calls-to-protect-backend-services/)